Curriculum Statement 2017

 Part of Design and Technology is Cookery

-In addition to the fantastic end result, the children also practise their maths skills for weighing and measuring, improve their fine motor skills through many of the cooking skills, and also learn where much of their food is grown.
+In addition to the fantastic end result, the children also practise their maths skills for weighing and measuring, improve their fine motor skills through many of the cooking skills, and learn where much of their food is grown.

 Click here to view Great Kimble School Recipes